The History of Bamboo

 How Bamboo Was Essential in the Pacific Islands

-On Pacific islands, bamboo was indispensable.
-Its hollow stems made it perfect for carrying water, and its strength made it reliable for building rafts that could handle ocean travel.
-For island communities, bamboo wasn’t just a resource—it was something they relied on for survival.
+For people on Pacific islands, bamboo was part of everyday life.
+Its hollow stems were great for carrying water, and its strength made it a reliable choice for building rafts used in ocean travel.

 Bamboo Leaves